OpenIPC/aviateur/README.md

 2. Install the libusb driver for your adapter.
    Go *Options* → *List All Devices*
    ![](tutorials/zadig1.jpg)
    Select your adapter.
 Install the driver.
-Remember the USB ID, we will need it soon.
+Remember the USB ID.
    ![](tutorials/zadig2.jpg)
 3. Run Aviateur.